iterative/dvc.org/content/docs/user-guide/privacy.md

 authorize these actions.

 DVC can help you get a token by guiding you through the OAuth flow in the browser.
-From there you can allow the _DVC_ Application to operate on your behalf.
+There you must consent to allow the _DVC_ Application to operate on your behalf.
 The OAuth consent screen will describe the scope of what is being authorized e.g. it will name the target API(s) and whether you are authorizing “read only” or “read and write” access.